leobalter/leobalter.github.io/_posts/2014-01-26-pragmatic-code-consistency.markdown

 That's only one good argument to choose for using semicolons, but it's also a statement on how the "I don't like it" argument looks fragile.
 Code consistency is important to not deviate the attention from unnecessary differences.
 In the spec case, you need to document and exemplify the xhr API.

-It's easy to find a lot of Code Conventions as it is not hard to write a new one and it is ridiculous easy to adopt one to your project.
+It's easy to find a lot of Code Conventions as it is not hard to write a new one and it is ridiculous easy to adopt one to your project *when you start it*.
 Discuss with your team and keep to till the end as the master key of your Maintainable Code.
 You'll gonna have a good time pushing collaborators to adapt their patches to your projects' conventions, like mixed tabs and spaces, comments styles and ASI handling.

 If you don't know any convention guides yet, I recommend you my 2 favorites: